Azmat1177/LLM-Replication/README.md

   ollama pull deepseek-r1:70b
   ```
 - A CUDA GPU is recommended.
 The full 6-model x 5-task matrix over 364 commits
-  completes in under three hours on a single GPU; CPU execution is possible but slow.
+  completes in under three hours on a single GPU, CPU execution is possible but slow.

 ### 5.2 Get the dataset